Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

 * **ELF provides two interfaces to binary files :**
     * **Linkable Interface :** is used at static link time to combine multiple files when compiling and building a program.
     * **Executable Interface :** is utilized at runtime to create a process image in memory when a program is loaded into memory and then executed.

-* **The Executable Interface Provides Two Separate Logic Views :**
-    * **Load view :** classifies the input sections into two regions: read-write section and read-only section.
-        * The load view also defines the base memory address of these regions so that the processor knows where it should load them into the memory.
-    * **Execution view :** informs the processor how to load the executable at runtime.

 <div style="border-radius: 30px; overflow: hidden;">
     <p align="center">
         <img src="Images/ELF.png"